Solutions Review editors compare structured data vs. unstructured data to help you identify your big data management strategy.

-The rise of Big Data has facilitated many new conversations among business professionals in the enterprise.
+The rise of big data has facilitated many new conversations among business professionals in the enterprise.
 One of these conversations revolves around the two main types of data that businesses collect.
 They are structured and unstructured data, and they make up the sum of an organization’s data collection.

-Both types of data are vital in the modern digital enterprise, but they must be managed differently, and thus, the conversation that clearly defines the role of each data type in the enterprise needs to be had.
+Both types of data are vital in the modern digital enterprise, but they must be managed differently, and thus, a conversation that clearly defines the role of each data type in the enterprise needs to be had.
 Data analysts and business stakeholders rely on data to produce actionable insights, so learning the ins and outs of each type of data is paramount to understanding the best practices with which data collection, archiving, and data discovery can be done.

 Structured data is sometimes thought of as traditional data, consisting mainly of text files that include very well-organized information.
 Structured data is stored inside of a data warehouse where it can be pulled for analysis.
-Before the era of Big Data and new, emerging data sources, structured data was what organizations used to make business decisions.
+Before the era of big data and new, emerging data sources, structured data was what organizations used to make business decisions.

 Structured data is both highly-organized and easy to digest, making analytics possible through the use of legacy data mining solutions.
 More specifically, structured data is made up largely of basic customer data, which includes names, addresses, and contact information.
 In addition, businesses also collect transaction data as a structured data source, which can consist of financial information which needs to be stored appropriately to meet compliance standards.

 Structured data is largely managed with legacy analytics solutions given its already-organized nature.
 Even with the rapid rise of new data sources, companies everywhere will continue to dip into their structured data stores as a means of producing insights that can show them new ways of doing business.
 While data-driven companies all over the globe have analyzed structured data for many decades, they are just now beginning to really take emerging data sources seriously, and this has created chaos in what was once a mature business sector.